nuejs/nue/packages/nuejs.org/docs/reactivity.md

   &:nth-child(5) { transition-delay: .8s }
 }

-/* styling when user enters the viewport */ .in-viewport > * {
+/* styling when a user enters the viewport */ .in-viewport > * {
   transform: translate(0);
   opacity: 1;